Generative AI Adoption in the Workplace: Barriers and Future State

 "AI systems are trained on data, which can raise copyright or privacy concerns depending on the source of the data," warns Torralba.
 Privacy issues are especially problematic when employees use unrestricted LLMs, as these systems can unintentionally reveal sensitive information.
 “Current technology isn’t robust enough to guarantee that won’t happen,” Torralba cautions.

 Real-world incidents highlight the severity of these risks.
 Hobson shares the story of Samsung employees uploading financial records to ChatGPT, resulting in a data leak and a subsequent ban on generative AI.
 Another case involved Taylor & Francis selling data from academic journals to Microsoft for AI training, sparking backlash.
 These incidents underscore the ongoing need to navigate ethical concerns carefully as AI technology continues to evolve.
+As a result, organizations need to set company rules so teams know what they can and cannot share with AI tools.

 MIT xPRO’s Generative AI Course Addresses These Challenges Head-On